Pray4Lovee/pezkuwi-sdk/substrate/frame/broker/README.md

 ### Core Mask Bits

-This is 1/80th of a Polkadot Core per timeslice.
+This is 1/80th of a PezkuwiChain Core per timeslice.
 Assuming timeslices are 80 blocks, then this indicates usage of a single core one time over a timeslice.

 ### The Sale